 Have you ever thought about bringing great education to the world’s poorest neighborhoods?
 Now may be time.
-Bridge International Academies is expanding and Pearson is investing in the growth of similar networks across the developing world.
+Bridge International Academies is expanding.

-Bridge has 134 academies in Kenya and over 50,000 pupils enrolled.
+Bridge has more than 400 academies in Kenya and over 126,000 pupils enrolled.
+They launch a new academy every 2.5 calendar days.
 “Ten years from now we plan to be operating in at least a dozen countries and to count 10,000,000 children as our pupils,” said Kimmelman.
 “We’re looking for talented individuals across the sectors of education, business, technology, and more to join us in disrupting global education and providing knowledge for all.”

-Bridge, which is frequently profiled on Getting Smart and is a Learn Capital portfolio company (where I’m a partner), is hiring with jobs based in Kenya, India, Nigeria, and the U.S. Jay is in the U.S. recruiting this month interviewing candidates for posted jobs at these events:
+Bridge, a Learn Capital portfolio company (where I’m a partner), is hiring in Kenya, India, Nigeria, and Uganda with more than 60 jobs posted.

-Affordable schools provided by networks like Bridge and Omega are expanding access to quality primary education.
-With inexpensive tablets, digital content, and new blended formats, the revolution of affordable education will soon expand to secondary schools.
+Affordable schools provided by networks like Bridge are expanding access to quality primary education.
+With inexpensive mobile devices, digital content, and new blended formats, the revolution of affordable education will soon expand to secondary schools.
 It’s a revolution that will change history.
 Maybe it’s time for you to polish your resume and check it out.